VIRTUAL EVENTS BLUEPRINT AND CHECKLIST

 Consider what else is going on

-- You need to be mindful that you are competing with other big events happening online.
+- You need to be mindful that you may be competing with other big events happening online.

 - This is important to consider ensuring your target audience does not choose another event over yours.